-Making money from a blog is a lucrative proposition, and AdSense is one of the top choice for bloggers to monetize their blog.
-Even though Affiliate marketing or CPA marketing pays more than AdSense, but Adsense ads gives a sense of peace of mind, and more over adds into recurring income.
-If I have to put it in a simple way, AdSense works as a saving account where you will be paid mostly on a fixed interest rate, and affiliate marketing works as a mutual fund investment, where income can fluctuate but always higher than AdSense.
+Despite the fact that affiliate marketing or CPA marketing pays more than AdSense, Adsense ads offer the peace of mind that comes with recurring income.
+Think of it this way: AdSense functions like a saving account where you will be paid mostly on a fixed interest rate, and affiliate marketing works as a mutual fund investment, where income can fluctuate but will be higher.

-Let me start with Answering Shubhan first question:
+Let me start by answering Shubhan’s first question:

-Shubhan your blog is professionally designed, and it looks great.
-Your content are original and adds value.
-You are using BlogSpot platform, but that should not be a problem.
-Since you are using a custom domain, I recommend you to get Custom domain Email address using Outlook, and apply using it.
-Check out his blog design, which is on BlogSpot and looks so professional.
+Shubhan, your blog is professionally designed, and it looks great.
+Your content is original and adds value.
+You are using the BlogSpot platform, but that should not be a problem.
+Since you are using a custom domain, I recommend that you get a custom domain email address using Outlook, and begin using it.

-Coming back to second question ” How much I will earn from AdSense”, which is one of the most frequently asked question by other Shouters.
-When I was new to AdSense, even I had the same question.
-I heard so many stories about people making $50/click or making thousands of $ via AdSense every month, I always wondered if I can make the same money from AdSense.
-To be honest, I never made that amount of money like other AdSense ninjas, and I will explain the reason below.
+When I was new to AdSense, I had the same question.
+I had heard so many stories about people making $50/click or making thousands of dollars via AdSense every month.
+I wondered if I could make that kind of money from AdSense.
+But to be honest, I never have made from Adsense the amount of money these other AdSense ninjas have made, and I will explain the reason below.

 How you can calculate your future AdSense income:

-To disappoint you, there is no easy or sure-shot way to calculate your future AdSense earning, as you can’t predict how much money you will make per click.
-AdSense income depends on various factors, and here are some of the most common factors which adds into more AdSense earning.
+I hate to disappoint you, but there is no sure, easy way to calculate your future AdSense earnings, because you cannot predict how much money you will make per click.
+AdSense income is dependent on a on variety of factors.
+Following are some of the most common factors which contribute to increased AdSense earnings:

 Your traffic demographic:

-AdSense income also depends upon the country which is sending you more traffic.
-For example, if your blog is getting more traffic from countries like U.S.A., you are more likely to earn more from per click on your AdSense ads.
-Where as if you are getting more traffic from developing nation like India, Nepal, you are likely to earn less/click (Mostly in pennies), and this difference is due to difference in average purchasing power of these nations.
+AdSense income also depends on the country which is sending you the most traffic.
+For example, if your blog is getting more traffic from countries like the U.S.A., you are more likely to earn more money-per-click on your AdSense ads.
+If, on the other hand, you are getting more traffic from developing nations like India and Nepal, you are likely to earn less/click (mostly pennies), and this difference is due to the difference in the average purchasing power of these nations.

 Other common factors:

-So next time if you have doubt related to how much you can earn from AdSense ads, ask yourself what niche and what kind of traffic you are going to get on your blog.
-None the less, check out this guide on finding high CPC AdSense keyword in most convenient way.
+So — the next time you find yourself wondering how much money you can earn from AdSense ads, ask yourself what in what niche you have an interest and information to share, and what kind of traffic you are likely to get on the blog you intend to create.